nd1012/Stream-Serializer-Extensions/README.md

 - `FromVersion`: First object version which includes the property (optional)
 - `Version`: Last object version which includes the property (optional)

+### Automatic serializable objects

+You can extend from the `(Disposable)AutoStreamSerializerBase` type, if you fully implement serialization using the `StreamSerializerAttribute` for the final type and its properties, and match these pre-requirements:

+1. The `StreamSerializerAttribute` of the final type requires an object version number in the `Version` property
+2. The stream serializer mode can't be `Auto`

+The auto stream serializer fully relies on a correct use of the `StreamSerializerAttribute` and object versioning.
+The stream serializer mode `OptIn` might be the most simple choice.

 ### Extending the `StreamSerializer`

 ```cs